Due to funding cuts, staff time is very limited but we will reply as soon as possible.

 Work on new entries for the Dictionary is currently suspended while we are working on the migration of the website to its new platform at the State Library of New South Wales.
 We hope to resume publication later in 2017.
 You can read more about this project here.

-Do you have a question about family history?
+Do you have a question about personal research or family history?

-Unfortunately we are not able to help you with family history queries.
+Unfortunately we are not able to help you with family history queries or personal research.
 We recommend:

 - The State Library of NSW (www.sl.nsw.gov.au) offers a free online information request service ‘Ask A Librarian‘.